Antoinette Lattouf: Other activities

 Lattouf co-founded Media Diversity Australia (MDA) in 2017, a not-for-profit organisation which seeks to increase cultural and linguistic diversity in Australia's news media.
 The MDA's advisory board members include Stan Grant, Waleed Aly, Hugh Riminton, Monica Attard, Talal Yassine and Tim Soutphommasane.
 In 2020, MDA released their report in regard to the lack of diversity in Australian television news and current affairs.
 Lattouf was a co-author of Who Gets To Tell Australian Stories, Australian-first research led by MDA and conducted by Macquarie University, University of Sydney, Deakin University and Western Sydney University with partners Google and the Media Entertainment and Arts Alliance.

 Her first book How to Lose Friends and Influence White People was published by the Penguin Random House in 2022.
 That same year, Lattouf delivered her first TEDx Sydney talk.

+In 2024 she starred in the ABC TV series House of Gods, in which she acted as a radio presenter called Leila who unearths something damning on air.

 Following her victory in court against the ABC and its chair Kim Williams, Lattouf launched a podcast, 'We Used to be Journos', with journalist Jan Fran.
 The podcast covers topics like the systematic institutional bias in media organisations like the ABC against human rights.